HackerDaGreat57/3D-License-Suite/README.md

 Work will begin on the actual license files after we decide the "gist" of every license here.

+To view footnotes, hover your cursor above the number.

 # Three-Dimensional License Suite

 The 3D License Suite is a collection of custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations/sponsorships.
-It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.
+It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.[[1]]( "Anything qualifies as &quot;private use&quot; as long as there is no public distribution of assets.")

 ## Licenses included in this set